barneyb/johann/README.md

 The `null` keyword is recognized as an alias for `0`.

 Functions can declare formal arguments within their parentheses, to create local variables from passed values.
-These are normal variables, which means functions can take at most seven arguments.
-Per usual, type information is optional, and will move to the other side (like all variable declarations):
+These are normal variables, which means functions can take at most eight arguments.

     fn add(int a, int b) {
         return a + b;